 We’re here to help you:

-CLS Health Eye Care is conveniently located in the Houston–Clear Lake area, making it easy to access trusted vision care close to home.
-We offer flexible scheduling, modern diagnostics, and a welcoming environment designed to keep your visit smooth, thorough, and personalized.
+CLS Health Eye Care offers trusted, comprehensive vision care in the Webster–Clear Lake community, making it easier to access personalized eye care close to home.
+Our team provides flexible scheduling, advanced diagnostic technology, and a welcoming environment designed to keep your visit smooth, thorough, and patient-focused.

 FAQs